-An undisturbed stream buffer shall be established on both sides of all perennial streams and on all sides of water impoundments that are fed by perennial streams.
-The stream buffer shall extend from the average annual stream bank perpendicularly for a distance of 50 feet plus four times the average percent of slope of area adjacent to the stream.
+A minimum 50-foot undisturbed stream buffer (the "Buffer") shall be established on both sides of all perennial streams and on all sides of water impoundments that are fed by perennial streams.
+The size of a stream buffer shall be measured from the average annual stream bank and the buffer shall extend perpendicularly for a distance of 50 feet plus four times the average percent of slope of area adjacent to the stream.
 This slope shall be calculated by measuring a distance of 250 feet from the center of the stream.
-The percentage of slope for this distance shall serve as the determining factor.
-However, the maximum distance shall not exceed 120 feet from the edge of the stream.
+The percentage of slope for this distance shall serve as the determining factor; however, the maximum distance shall not exceed 120 feet from the edge of the stream bank.